chaotsungwu/ToyTree_dimuon/README.md

-# A simple dimuon decay reconstruction on high energy physics (random generated data)
+# A simple dimuon decay reconstruction on high energy physics (randomly-generated data)
-You can understand the simple reconstruction strategy from the given generated data (comes fron Tree modulus)
+You can understand the simple reconstruction strategy from the following steps to procedure my codes: